There are now 3 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) gain an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Levels B2/C1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) develop an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies.
+Students are able to (1) demonstrate an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Levels B2/C1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) demonstrate an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies.

 - Unit Coordinator(s)

 - Unit rules

 - seminars: 2 hours per week (over 12 weeks)

 language classes: 1 hour per week (over 10 weeks)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.